 Changes to J/80 Class Rules

-The J/80 Class is an "ISAF Recognized" class, meaning that all changes to Class Rules and the Constitution must be approved not only by the J/80 Class but by ISAF as well.
-This is a positive, in that the ISAF subcommittees that deal with class rule changes have a great deal of experience across a number of classes.
+The J/80 Class is a "World Sailing Recognized" class, meaning that all changes to Class Rules and the Constitution must be approved not only by the J/80 Class but by World Sailing as well.
+This is a positive, in that the World Sailing subcommittees that deal with class rule changes have a great deal of experience across a number of classes.
 The side effect is that the process can be lengthy.

 How does one go about submitting a rules change proposal?

-In the US, there are three conduits to the ICA Executive Committee.
-1st is the US representative to the ICA Executive Committee; 2nd is the US representative to the ICA Technical Committee, and 3rd is the Copyright Holder (J-Boats).
+There are three conduits to the ICA Executive Committee.
+1st is the National Class Association (NCA) representative to the ICA Executive Committee; 2nd is the NCA representative to the ICA Technical Committee, and 3rd is the Copyright Holder (J-Boats).

 In general, there are three types of rules changes: